 Diamond Face Technology

-In the realm of seal face technologies, there is also Dynamic Lift Up-stream Pumping (USP) seal face technology, which borrows from gas seal designs to overcome high-heat, low-lubricity, and intermittent dry-running conditions.
+In the realm of seal face technologies, there is also upstream pumping (USP) seal face technology, which borrows from gas seal designs to overcome high-heat, low-lubricity, and intermittent dry-running conditions.

 The USP technology is so effective in harsh environments, some applications report an MTBR greater than 10 years.
 USP can deliver these impressive uptime results because it incorporates spiral grooving on the seal face, delivering the same effect as a pressurized double seal, but without the need for a complex seal support system.

 The spiral grooves form the inner portion of one of the seal faces, and as the shaft rotates, clean fluid is actively channeled to the grooves.
 The groove geometry promotes deliberate fluid flow, creating a localized pressure increase while maintaining superior fluid film support to guarantee face separation.
 The outer, ungrooved portion of the seal face forms a sealing dam.
 The pressure differential across this sealing dam, together with the microscopic sealing gap between the seal faces, determines the amount of fluid flow from the low-pressure side of the seal to the process side.

 The result is a non-contacting, sealing gap between the seal faces that nearly eliminates wear and extends seal life for years.This face treatment also delivers a simple support system ensuring face lubrication without the cost of a pressurized barrier fluid system.

 So the next time you consider replacing the seals in your operation, remember the face treatment options that are available.
 The right seal face will save you money, time and headaches.
 Otherwise, an increase in seal inventory and unscheduled downtime for pump repairs may prove to be a costly consequence.